atymic/twitter/README.md

 ## Debug

-First activate debug in the config file.
+First activate debug mode in the config file.

 Then you can access the logs() method.